Planning & Scheduling

-Your placement can be in a hospital, outpatient mental health clinic, substance abuse program, nursing home, school or homeless shelter and we’re always adding new sites.
+Your placement can be in a hospital, outpatient mental health clinic, substance abuse program, nursing home, foster care agency, school or homeless shelter - working with children, teens, adults, older adults, and/or families - and we’re always adding new sites.
 We welcome any leads you might offer, but you cannot choose your own field placement.
 The Field Education Department careful vets each agency to make sure they meet all the Council on Social Work Education's criteria.
 Whatever the setting, you can be sure you'll be learning the skills you need.

 Most placements begin in September and you have the option of completing your internship as

 - 21 hours per week for 30 weeks OR

 - 15 hour per week for 40 weeks

 If you begin your field placement in January, you must do 21 hours per week for 30 weeks.